 - Run the accessibility tests

 Data validation might also be an issue.
-The majority of no-code and low-code platforms allow the manipulation of data easily but they mostly do not have proper means to secure data.
-If a website or an app manipulates sensitive business data, it might be a significant issue.
+The majority of No-Code and Low-Code platforms allow the manipulation of data easily, but they mostly do not have proper means to secure data.
+And it might be a significant issue if a website or an app manipulates sensitive business data.

 Here, the simplest example is the customer journey and the automation of this process.
 For example, when a customer writes a message on Facebook, what does the solution have to do?
 It has to send the message to the CRM system and send a Slack notification to the staff.
 In a similar way, you can build agent and broker portals, self-service policy administration apps, customer portals, and similar.
 While there are many options to choose from, we recommend using Zapier because it handles all these solutions perfectly.